 More than 1,000 homes have been built by 40 developers in five years — a much faster rate than most British housebuilders claim is even feasible.
 The results are striking.

-A SOLUTION TO LONDON’S HOUSING SHORTAGE?
+A SOLUTION TO LONDON’S HOUSING CRISIS?

 Linda Thiel is director of the new London studio of White Arkitekter, the Swedish architectural practice that designed the landscaping at Vallastaden and worked on two of the new apartment blocks.